od-crypto/aerial/README.md

 - Next one uses the
 [cloudless Sentinel-2 map of the world](https://s2maps.eu/),
 available for free, to retrieve the satellite image of the rectangle with the above downloaded coordinates.
-The corresponding collected dataset of raw satellite images of lakes is to be found [here](https://github.com/od-crypto/somedata/tree/master/img).
+In this way collected dataset of raw satellite images of lakes is to be found [here](https://github.com/od-crypto/somedata/tree/master/img).

 - These raw satellite images are then send to the developed Toloka pipeline for the creation of the pixel-wise